psakhis/emu4crt/README.md

 * video.resolution_switch native -> to use native resolution mode
 * video.resolution_switch super  -> to use super resolution mode
 * video.resolution_switch switchres -> to use libswitchres mode (you need to configure switchres.ini properly!!)
+* video.resolution_switch mister -> to use mister mode (you need to configure switchres.ini properly!!)
 * video.resolution_switch 0 -> to disable resolution switch [DEFAULT MODE]

 * video.fs 1 -> fullscreen mode